xrcyz/Knowledge-Base/README.md

 - In the shader code, we define `#pragma kernel FunctionName`
 - In the shader code, we implement `void FunctionName(...)`

 Note that each instance of the function is not a kernel, because we get exactly one index integer.
-So we can say that the kernel is a template for some behaviour at every coordinate of an input array.
+So we can say that the kernel is a template for some behaviour at every coordinate of an input object.

+The fact that we use `#pragma kernel` tells us that the kernel is an abstraction that is separate from the function implementation.
+Calling `Dispatch` on the kernel calls the function in parallel for all coordinates in the input object.

 **What is a hash in shader programming?**